krisfoster/graalvm-ni-demos/README.md

 ## Note on Configuring Native Image Generation

-We cna also pass parameters to the native image tool using a properties files that typically lives in:
+We can also pass parameters to the native image tool using a properties files that typically lives in:

 `src/main/resources/META-INF/native-image/native-image.properties`